The Rains of Castamere: Casting

-Will Champion, the drummer and backing vocalist of the band Coldplay, has a cameo appearance as one of the musicians who play at the wedding.
+Will Champion, the drummer and backing vocalist of British rock band Coldplay, has a cameo appearance as one of the musicians who play at the wedding.
+Olympic champion swimmer Daniel Wiffen and his twin brother Nathan (then aged 12) appeared in the background of the episode during the wedding and their sister Elizabeth played Neyela Frey.

 Reception

 Ratings

 "The Rains of Castamere" premiered to 5.22 million viewers and received a 2.8 rating in adults 18–49.
 The second airing was viewed by 1.08 million people, bringing total viewership for the night to 6.30 million.
 In the United Kingdom, the episode was viewed by 1.013 million viewers, making it the highest-rated broadcast that week.
 It also received 0.112 million timeshift viewers.